 Bloomberg Frankfurt and London

-The Bank of England kept its benchmark interest rate at a record low of 0.5 percent.
+Policymakers kept the ECB benchmark rate at a record low of 0.25 percent yesterday.